Is there something more appropriate for a section called “hidden Italy” than a daytime hotel buried underground in one of Italy’s busiest cities?

 The ads of the time assured that it was “the most welcoming and modern in Europe”.

 The designer of the Albergo Diurno was Paolo Portaluppi, one of the most renowned architects of the time and a master of the Art Nouveau style.

 As a matter of fact, the Albergo Diurno was a lavish and magnificent place, where people could enjoy some real splendor.
 It was beautifully decorated – exactly like the bathrooms of the prominent families for whom Portaluppi was used to work and design.

-The Albergo Diurno has been a very important place not just for travelers, but also for those people who – up until the mid-Sixties – had no in-house bathroom and could enjoy a proper bath just there.
-When I visited the place, one of the guides told the story of another visitor who was really moved seeing the place where his father used to bring all the family for a bath on Christmas’ Eve.
+The Albergo Diurno has been a very important place not just for travelers, but also for those people who – up until the mid-Sixties – had no in-house bathroom and could enjoy a proper bath only there.
+When I visited the place, one of the guides told the story of another visitor who was really moved seeing the place where his father used to bring all the family for a bath on Christmas Eve.

 Unfortunately, the Albergo Diurno was destined to decay: the spa was the first service to be closed, in 1985, slowly followed by other shops and facilities.

-A section of the place was destroyed when the metro line was built and little by little the artisans left the place, selling most of the wood furniture they believed it was theirs.
+A section of the place was destroyed when the metro line was built and little by little the artisans left the place, selling most of the wood furniture they believed was theirs.
 The last barber left the Albergo Diurno in 2006, following a dispute with the city council.